 - Refer to the Guide to Safe Scouting to ensure that all activities are conducted in a safe manner.

-- Be sure to file the proper forms and permits.
-A tour plan is recommended whenever the den travels to a place other than its regular meeting place (even for short in-town trips) and an informed consent form (permission slip) should be signed by the parent or guardian of every Scout.
+- It is recommended whenever the den travels to a place other than its regular meeting place (even for short in-town trips) an informed consent form (permission slip) should be signed by the parent or guardian of every Scout.